Our volunteer registration is now OPEN. Register here and join our Family for a fun day in the Canyons!

 Shirt sizes are not guaranteed if registering after Jan 30.
 The 25k will start in Foresthill heading down Cal St about 8.25 miles to Cal2 at the turn around, then back up to Foresthill.
 Perfect for friends, family, crew or anyone looking for something not quite so long, while the 100k runners are grinding it out in the Canyons.
 Runners will get a hat and other fun swag plus a great finish line festival with food and drinks!

-There are no refunds or transfers of entries, please be sure you are aware of this policy before registering.
-We have no waitlist as well.
+There are no refunds, rollovers or transfers of entries, please be sure you are aware of this policy before registering.

 ***25K DAY OF REGISTRATION***